AdrienFabre/makers_coding_bootcamp_portfolio/README.md

   it 'adds an apple to his basket' do
     user_account = Account.new
     user_account.add_to_basket('apple')
-    expect(user_account.basket).to include apple
+    expect(user_account.basket).to include 'apple'
   end
 end
 ````

 Here, in the test, first, we define the noun that is going to do the action (account) for 'logged in user', second we define the verb that is going to do the action (add_to_basket) and third, the noun that is going to be used during the action (apple).
-In that case, we are using [Rspec testing framework](http://rspec.info/) , this is for the programming language Ruby.
+In that case, we are using [Rspec testing framework](http://rspec.info/) , this is for the [programming language Ruby](https://www.ruby-lang.org/en/).
 Here we define 'user_account' as an instance of 'New Account', 'add_to_basket' as a 'method' with 'apple' as an 'argument'.
 Then we write the 'expectation', we expect the 'user_account' to have a 'basket' that includes an 'apple'.

-A test is like a black box where we describe an input and an output that summarises a user story but that does not explain how it is going to be solved.
+A test is like a 'black box' where we describe an 'input' and an 'output' that summarises a user story but that does not explain how it is going to be solved.
 A user story test is created from the user perspective, it is called a 'Feature Test', a non-software-developer person should be able to understand it.
 We can micmic a user interaction to help us.

-Then we decompose the feature test that is often a complex black box into smaller, simplier black boxes that we call 'Unit Test'.
-Each time we encounter an error message from the feature test, we create a 'Unit Test' that is going to be simplier about the code but may be only readable by software-developers.
+Then we decompose the 'Feature Test' that is often a complex black box into smaller, simplier black boxes that we call 'Unit Test'.
+Each time we encounter an error message from the feature test, we create a 'Unit Test' that is going to create the same error message.
+Once we have solved the 'Unit Test' error message, the 'Feature Test' error message should change, then we move on to the next error message, and so, the next 'Unit Test'.
+The 'Unit Test is simplier about the problem to solve for a developer but it may be less readable by non-software-developers.
 The process is the following:

 ![feature-unit-test-cycle](readme_images/feature-unit-test-cycle.jpg)